Data-Driven Dynamic Factor Modeling via Manifold Learning: Application to Financial Stress Testing

 \subsubsection{Static PCA}

 We employ a PCA-based benchmark to assess the impact of stressed scenarios on asset returns.
-This benchmark is closer to SSA in that we do not impose model dynamics on the PC components, here, we consider the projection of the vector of factor stresses onto the space spanned by the PC components computed from the factor changes.
-Unlike SSA however, the un-stressed factors are not assumed to remain unchanged and their co-movement is given from the projection.
-Given a factor matrix \( \mathbf{X} \in \mathbb{R}^{T \times p} \) and a return matrix \( \mathbf{Y} \in \mathbb{R}^{T \times n} \), the static PCA procedure comprises a series of steps.
-First, we estimate the linear multi-factor regression model, then we project the factor changes onto principal components, apply stress scenarios, and predict the corresponding returns from the fitted factor model.
+This benchmark is closer to SSA in that we do not impose model dynamics on the PC components; however, unlike SSA, the un-stressed factors are not assumed to remain unchanged and their co-movement is given from the projection onto the principal component space.